 - L’Inter Marché: Located on rue Saint-Jean in Saint-Jean-Baptiste, this small grocery store has a small selection of produce, meats, dairy, non-perishables, frozen foods, and breads.
 Prices are often better than at the épiceries.

 The food scene in Québec City is ever-growing, and we now have a few options for vegans and vegetarians as well.
-As in other major cities, almost every neighbourhood now also has shawarma or kebab.
+As in other major cities, almost every neighborhood now also has shawarma or kebab.
 There is also a sushi craze happening right now.
 Tip: Avoid the Chinese food in the Old City — it is not that good.

 Where to Party